 Mark Anthony Arceño, Ph.D.

-I am the Academic Program Coordinator in the Ohio State Department of Comparative Studies, as well as a recent graduate of the Department of Anthropology doctoral program.
-I am the advisor to the Comparative Studies Graduate Student Group; the Ohio State APOP Lecture Series Team Leader; the Chapter Leader of Slow Food Columbus; the editor of the Culture & Agriculture 'Sensorium'; and an Ohio Wines VIP Ambassador (see pg.
+I am the Senior Academic Program Coordinator in the Department of Comparative Studies at The Ohio State University, as well as a graduate of the Department of Anthropology's doctoral program.
+In addition to teaching for Comparative Studies (Cultural Food Systems and Sustainability; American Food Cultures; and my newest course, The Sustainability Games [AU26]), I also teach for the Department of French and Italian (Mediterranean Food Cultures).
+I am the advisor to the Comparative Studies Graduate Student Group; the Chapter Leader of Slow Food Columbus; the editor of the Culture & Agriculture 'Sensorium'; and a previous Ohio Wines VIP Ambassador (see pg.
 6).

 Philippine-born and Metro-Detroit raised, I earned my B.A. from Albion College, where I majored in French and international studies, and concentrated in ethnic studies and public policy and service.
 In particular, the time I spent off campus was central to my development as a scholar and global nomad.
 I studied and conducted independent ethnographic research throughout South Africa, which I used to complete my Honors thesis addressing the then-upcoming English translation of the Roman Missal and its effect on members of South Africa’s multiethnolinguistic Catholic population.
 That said, most of my international experience is in France, where I studied in Paris and interned at AFS Vivre Sans Frontière, have co-/led high school summer programs, and conducted an ethnographic exploratory study on halal food consumption.